 Save to Folio

 The size of the mobile device market has reached the billions, and it is estimated to reach 18 billion by 2025.
 Around 2010, reflashing (described as reprogramming and/or replacing the existing firmware of a device with a new one) and silent installation became common.
 The ROM image of phones can be reflashed to modify the said image with new software features, firmware updates, or arrive preinstalled to run a different operating system (OS) from the original.
-Developers, hobbyists, and enthusiasts knowledgeable and keen on improving their respective devices did this to maximize the features of their respective phones and/or customize their ROMs for better hardware, user experience, or battery life performance, among other purposes.
+Developers, hobbyists, and enthusiasts knowledgeable and keen on improving their respective devices did this to maximise the features of their respective phones and/or customise their ROMs for better hardware, user experience, or battery life performance, amongst other purposes.
 In time, threat actors turned to reflashing and silent installation as techniques for malicious activities.
-These became rampant as phones got infected when threat actors implanted unwanted apps to monetize pay-per-install schemes.
+These became rampant as phones got infected when threat actors implanted unwanted apps to monetise pay-per-instal schemes.
 These apps were accompanied by a silent plugin that pushed apps to the victim's device whenever they wanted.

 We identified the malware as Guerrilla and deployed by the threat actor group we named “Lemon Group” based on the URLs of their customer-facing pages (the group has since changed their website URLs after Trend Micro’s first reports on the SMS PVA botnet campaign).
 We identified the infrastructure of their backend, including the malicious plugins and command and control (C&C) servers, and observed an overlap: the Guerrilla malware’s exchange with that of the Triada operators’ communication and/or network flow.
 We believe these two groups worked together at some point as we observed some overlap of their C&C server infrastructure.